Find Warm Leads, Powered by Signals

 No signal, no outreach.

 ICP fit is necessary, not sufficient.
+A signal has to be attached.

 Do Not Contact

-- The account fits your ICP
+- The contact fits your ICP

 Result: